 Be very diligent in observing your birds.
-Track mortalities, feed and water consumption.
+Trackillnesses and deaths and feed and water consumption.
 Early detection is critical.
 Monitor your birds for signs of disease such as depression, decreased feed consumption, drop in egg production, swollen wattles, sneezing, gasping, a discharge from the nose or eyes, diarrhea or sudden death.

-If you have any concerns regarding the health status of your flock, contact your vet erinarian immediately.
+If you have any concerns regarding the health status of your flock, contact your veterinarian immediately.